30 July 2017

 I have helped develop my NHS "balance clinic" into one of the UK's most respected and busiest with some 7,000 appointments per year.
 This is reflected in an equally sought after private balance practice with approximately 200 new appointments per year for balance disorders spread over 4 private clinics per week.
 In theatre I undertake 4 operating lists per week.
 This will usually include between 1 and 4 major ear operations per week such as mastoidectomy for cholesteatoma or wet ears, ear drum repairs (tympanoplasty), bone anchored hearing aids, or hearing reconstruction (stapedectomy and ossiculoplasty).
 Several nasal surgeries are undertaken every week, most commonly endoscopic sinus surgery and polypectomy for blocked sinuses, and septoplasty for blocked noses.
 Tonsillectomies, adenoidectomies, grommet insertion, and voice box and swallowing examinations (laryngoscopy and pharyngoscopy) are undertaken usually many times every week.

-I Chair the Clinical Audit Committee for ENT at The Leicester Royal Infirmary and am working as part of a small National Team establishing a National Otology Audit to ensure a high standard of ear surgery is maintained by all surgeons offering these operations in England.
-I am also Chairman of The London Road Clinic in Leicester, a leading provider of private ENT care locally.
+I work as part of a small National Team establishing a National Otology Audit to ensure a high standard of ear surgery is maintained by all surgeons offering these operations in England.
 I have previously been the ENT advisor to The Department of Health on the development of both hearing and balance services in England.